enspyrco/monorepo/packages/flutter-apps/utils/redfire/docs/setup/configure/configure-local-settings.md

 *VS Code*:

-- copy the `.vscode/project.code-snippets` file from the redfire package into your project
+- (if the project is not in the monorepo) copy the `.vscode/redfire.code-snippets` file from <https://github.com/enspyrco/monorepo> into your project
 - optionally remove the redfire specific snippets, ie. the ones that end in `_redfire`

 ### Configure static analysis